hypernormalisation/zeal/am_vs_dg/externals.md

 But anyway, the expected differences of Damage Reduction (DR) between the two are exceptionally small relative to the very high variance in DR that your elemental resist can roll.
 So you shouldn't be able to meaningfully say anything about which one is better from empirical data unless you were looking at a few tens or even a few hundreds of kills.

-Is the data consistent with the theory over a single log?
+But why not have a look, is the data consistent with the theory over a single log?

 ## Let's look at a random log